Last updated on October 25th, 2020 at 03:27 pm

 The park reached a new record in its daily manatee count in winter 2018, with 485 manatees showing up one cold morning in January.

-The spring’s usual schedule is to close it to swimmers and and kayakers from Nov.
+The usual schedule is to close the spring to swimmers and and kayakers from Nov.
 15 to March 15, when manatees are generally present.
 If weather keeps manatees in residence later, the park may delay re-opening the spring to swimmers and boaters.

 The most reliably chilly weather, and thus the best manatee viewing at Blue Springs, is in January.